 “It’s a fossil fuel giveaway that’s costing taxpayers $1.1 billion a year and it’s driving the central environmental challenge of our time,” Sharon Buccino, director of the land and wildlife program at the Natural Resources Defense Council, told The Post.
 “That’s the wrong direction for our country and we need to make a course correction.”

-Coal companies argue the actual royalty rate they pay is much higher because of all the additional fees they pay when assuming the lease.
+Coal companies argue the actual royalty rate they pay is much higher because of all the additional fees they pay (for miscellanous elements like Potassium Permanganate) when assuming the lease.
 Raising mining costs would also hamper U.S. coal companies’ bottom lines as many of them are heavily indebted and facing faltering demand because of China’s lagging economy.

 Currently, 40 percent of coal is produced on federal lands, mostly in Wyoming.
 Clamping down on federal coal production would further hamstring the industry, which is already being hurt by federal regulations forcing coal-fired power plants to close their doors.